Parv1412004/Faculty-Recruitment-Website/README.md

 --run the commands of setup_database.sql into the MySQL Workbench.
 --Now we have to change the environment variables of the project, so go to the ".env" file and change the variables according to you.
 --All the setup is done.
---Now run "node app.js" on the terminal, and our server is started.
 --Access the application in your browser at http://localhost:3000.